Culicoides: Life cycle

-Culicoides as a vector
+As a vector

 Various Culicoides species have been shown to be vectors for the following viruses and conditions: Mansonella spp.
-(M. ozzardi, M. perstans, M. streptocerca), Onchocerca gibsoni and O. cervicalis, Leucocytozoon, Plasmodium agamae, bluetongue virus, Schmallenberg virus, African horse sickness, bovine ephemeral fever (C. osystoma and C. nipponesis), Akabane virus, Queensland itch and epizootic hemorrhagic disease.
+(M. ozzardi, M. perstans, M. streptocerca), Onchocerca gibsoni and O. cervicalis, Leucocytozoon, Plasmodium agamae, bluetongue virus, Oropouche virus, Schmallenberg virus, African horse sickness, bovine ephemeral fever (C. osystoma and C. nipponesis), Akabane virus, Queensland itch and epizootic hemorrhagic disease.
 A typical cycle of transmission of a virus by Culicoides is illustrated in the article Parasitic flies of domestic animals.
 Three species of Culicoides are established vectors for three species of Apicomplexan parasites of the genus Hepatocystis.

-Bluetongue vectors in Northern Europe
+Bluetongue virus in Northern Europe

 In 2006, bluetongue virus was first recorded in Northern Europe.
 In 2007 and 2008, there were huge outbreaks, going as far as Norway, but in 2009 the outbreak was smaller.
 The main vector of the virus in Southern Europe does not live in Northern Europe, so other species have been screened.
 Species belonging to the Culicoides obsoletus complex and the Culicoides pulicaris complex have been found capable of bluetongue transmission.